ibm-cloud-docs/vpc/file_storage_vpc_create.md

 The CLI returns the properties for "Allowed Access Protocols", "Availability Mode", "Bandwidth", and "Storage Generation" only when this environmental variable is set to "true".

-The following example shows how to create 40-GB regional file share with 125 MBps bandwidth.
+The following example shows how to create 40-GB regional file share with 125 Mbps bandwidth.
 This file share is created with security group access mode and with provider-managed encryption.
 The file share is created in the region that you selected when you logged in, no location selection is required.

 ```sh
 $ ibmcloud is share-create --name my-regional-file-share --profile rfs --size 40 --bandwidth 125 --allowed-access-protocols nfs4 --atem stunnel,none